KetanPatil27/ContactMaster-Advanced-Contact-Management/README.md

-# Smart Contact Manager
+# ContactMaster : Advanced Contact Management

-Smart Contact Manager is a comprehensive web application designed to efficiently manage your contacts.
+ContactMaster : Advanced Contact Management is a comprehensive web application designed to efficiently manage your contacts.
 This project leverages modern web technologies and robust backend frameworks to provide a seamless and secure user experience.

 ## Technologies Used